How we regulate the National Lottery

 We ensure that all draws are fair, random and honest.
 There are rigorous procedures which govern the way in which National Lottery draws are carried out.
 Every draw is overseen by an independent adjudicator who confirms that the draw is carried out correctly.

-Members of our compliance team attend at least three draws each quarter.
+Members of our compliance team attend numerous draws on a regular basis throughout the year.

 Camelot is required to carry out periodic tests of both draw machines and ball sets to check for any evidence of non-randomness.
 Camelot tests the machines periodically, and gets the University of Hertfordshire to do the independent testing on statistical analysis of randomness of balls drawn.
 The draw is totally random and each ball has the same chance of being selected.